-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 Jimmy was born in Texas, grew up nominally Protestant, but at age 20 experienced a profound conversion to Christ.
 Planning on becoming a Protestant pastor or seminary professor, he started an intensive study of the Bible.
 But the more he immersed himself in Scripture the more he found to support the Catholic faith.
 Eventually, he entered the Catholic Church.
 His conversion story, “A Triumph and a Tragedy,” is published in Surprised by Truth.
 Besides being an author, Jimmy is the Senior Apologist at Catholic Answers, a contributing editor to Catholic Answers Magazine, and a weekly guest on “Catholic Answers Live.”

-Cardinal Gerhard Müller has made public comments on Pope Francis’s document Amoris Laetitiae and the controversy surrounding it.
+Cardinal Gerhard Müller has made public comments on Pope Francis’s document Amoris Laetitia and the controversy surrounding it.

 Here are 12 things to know and share . . .

-1) What is Amoris Laetitiae?
+1) What is Amoris Laetitia?

 It’s a document issued by Pope Francis in April of 2016.